-DC Plan: two (2) additional years of employer contributions in the event of termination as a result of disability, without cause, for good reason, or change in control.
+Cash Severance: One year base salary in the event of termination as a result of disability, without cause, for good reason, or change in control.

-Health & Welfare: two (2) additional years of health and welfare benefits as a result of disability, without cause, for good reason, or change in control.
+Health & Welfare: one additional year of health and welfare benefits as a result of disability, without cause, for good reason, or change in control.